Pedro del Valle: World War II

 In March 1941, del Valle became the commanding officer of the 11th Marine Regiment (artillery).
 Upon the outbreak of World War II, del Valle led his regiment and participated in the Guadalcanal campaign, providing artillery support for the 1st Marine Division.
 In the Battle of the Tenaru, the firepower provided by del Valle's artillery units killed many assaulting Japanese soldiers before they ever reached the Marine positions.
 The attackers were killed almost to the last man.
 The outcome of the battle was so stunning that the Japanese commander, Colonel Kiyonao Ichiki, committed seppuku shortly afterwards.
+After the battle he was awarded the Legion of Merit.

 Major General Alexander Vandegrift, impressed with del Valle's leadership recommended his promotion and on October 1, 1942, del Valle became a brigadier general.
 Vandegrift retained del Valle as head of the 11th Marines, the only time that the regiment has ever had a general as their commanding officer.
 In 1943, he served as Commander of Marine Forces overseeing Guadalcanal, Tulagi, and the Russell and Florida Islands.
-He was decorated with the Legion of Merit for his merits during Guadalcanal campaign.

 On April 1, 1944, del Valle was the commanding general of the Third Corps Artillery, III Marine Amphibious Corps, which participated in the Battle of Guam.
 He was awarded a gold star in lieu of a second Legion of Merit.
 The men under his command did such a good job with their heavy artillery that no one man could be singled out for commendation.
 Instead, each man was given a letter of commendation by del Valle which was carried in their record books.

 In late October 1944, he succeeded Major General William H. Rupertus as commanding general of the 1st Marine Division, being personally greeted in his new command by Colonel Lewis Burwell "Chesty" Puller.
 At the time, the 1st Marine Division was training on the island of Pavuvu for the invasion of Okinawa.
 He subsequently led the division throughout the campaign.
 Del Valle was awarded a Distinguished Service Medal for his leadership during the battle and the subsequent occupation and reorganization of Okinawa.

 The "very surprising and unpatriotic utterances" del Valle had been making since 1941 led however to three separate investigations by the Federal Bureau of Investigation, the Office of Naval Intelligence and the War Office's Military Intelligence Department.
 Colonel Housewitz, an aide to Marine Corps General Clifton B. Cates, stated that although del Valle had formerly been "a very important figure in military circles", he was now "more or less an embarrassment to the Marine Corps as a result of his loudly voiced antisemitic statements."